 - is first approved for FML leave that removes them from the workplace for fifteen (15) consecutive work days for their own serious health condition.
+Donated leave may be applied retroactively to whenever the donee exhausts his or her paid leave balance.
 Employees on intermittent FML leave do not qualify to participate in the program.
-Any unused donated leave will be returned to the employee - has exhausted all sick leave, vacation leave and compensatory/exchange time - has not had any discipline for attendance within the previous year
+Any unused donated leave will be returned to the employee - has exhausted all sick leave, vacation leave and compensatory/exchange time - has not had any discipline for attendance within the previous year is in active pay status at the time their sick time is to be used